Owlet Cam Review

 Only those you choose can stream video from your Cam

-We would prefer more information and transparency from the company on how they work to prevent hacking and ensure the safety of children.
+We prefer more information and transparency from the company on how they work to prevent hacking and ensure the safety of children.

 - Update firmware regularly